Tropomodulin 1 antibody | TRM-17 (Mab17)

 - Species Cross-Reactivity

-Target Species Cross Reactivity Birds Mammals Fish Expected from Sequence Insect Expected from Sequence Reptile Expected from Sequence
+Target Species Cross Reactivity Birds Expected from Sequence Mammals Expected from Sequence Fish Expected from Sequence Insect Expected from Sequence Reptile Expected from Sequence

 - N.B.
 Antibody reactivity and working conditions may vary between species.